 Thus, you can have a top-down approach where you build and try to execute complex strategies.

-In other words, while the competition still matters a lot, in reality, to move away from it, in a non-linear fashion, customer obsession is a key ingredient.
+In other words, while the competition still matters a lot, in reality, customer obsession is a crucial ingredient to moving away from it in a non-linear fashion.

-It enables you to create exponential opportunities, with a bottom-up approach, that becomes very hard to predict also for your competitors.
+It enables you to create exponential opportunities with a bottom-up approach, which also becomes very hard to predict for your competitors.

 And therefore, it destabilizes competition, levels up the game, and provides much more value to customers.